siddhant235/json_schema_builder/README.md

 - Set `base: '/'` in `vite.config.ts`

+### Troubleshooting

+**Error: "turn on GitHub Pages" or "GitHub Pages is not enabled"**

+This error occurs when GitHub Pages isn't properly configured.
+Follow these steps:

+1. ✅ **Check GitHub Pages is enabled**:

+   - Settings → Pages → Source should be **"GitHub Actions"**
+   - If it's set to a branch, change it to "GitHub Actions"

+2. ✅ **Check Workflow Permissions**:

+   - Settings → Actions → General → Workflow permissions
+   - Must be set to **"Read and write permissions"**
+   - This is the most common cause of the error!

+3. ✅ **Check Actions Tab**:

+   - Go to Actions tab in your repository
+   - Check if the workflow is running
+   - If it failed, click on it to see detailed error messages

+4. ✅ **Re-run the workflow**:
+   - After fixing permissions, go to Actions tab
+   - Click on the failed workflow
+   - Click "Re-run all jobs"

 ### Important Notes

 - The workflow automatically builds and deploys on push to main/master
 - First deployment: Enable GitHub Pages in repository settings (Settings → Pages → Source: GitHub Actions)
 - Deployment URL: `https://<username>.github.io/json_schema_builder/`
+- If deployment fails, check the Actions tab for detailed error messages

 ## 🏗️ Design Choices